oplS17projects/FP1/basic/readme.txt

                   The forumla used is part of the quardaric forumla that has been proven true. for this I used the tests (1 2 0 'two), (1 4 4 'one), (1 4 5 'none), (0 -1 2.3 'degenerate), (1 0 -5 'two)
                   I verifyed these sultions all using a calulator.
 All of these tests passed.

+Timedif:

+	I created 15 tests to test the functionalty of My code.
+My Program takes return -1 for invalid input.
+All return values return the abs differnce bettween the time.
+The first 8 tests have invalid input. the first two of these where tested by passing objects that weren't time objects 1, and "foo".
+To make these tests pass I used an if and statment with two swicthes using time? for both inputs.
+For the next 6 inputs.
+I created tests for invalid values within the time struct. for these inputs (make-time 1 1 "foo") (make-time 1 1 1), (make-time 3 3 3) (make-time 1 1 -1), (make-time 3.2 3 3) (make-time 1 1 1), (make-time 3 +inf.0 3) (make-time 1 1 1), (make-time 24 0 0) (make-time 1 1 1), (make-time 23 59 60) (make-time 1 1 1), (make-time 23 59 0) (make-time 1 60 59). the values for time can only be postive intergers from (make-time 0 0 0)
+        representing midnight from (make-time 23 59 59) reprensenting one second before midnight.
+Time can't have negitive values or have decimals in my impelemenation. hours can be 0 to 23. mintues and seconds can be 0 to 59.
+For these cases I wrote 4 tests.
+Using (make-time hours mintues seconds) and passing invalid values into these parameters.
+These values where "foo", -1, 3.2, and +inf.0.
+To check these I used the interger? function for time-hours, time-mintues, time-seconds for both inputs.
+All these tests passed.
+Next I wrote tests for bondary cases.
+These tests included (make-time 24 0 0), (make-time 23 59 60), and (make-time 23 59 0).
+I checked the boundaries of these to make sure hours was greater than or equal to zero but less than 24.
+Also that hours and seconds where greater than or equal to zero but less than 60.
+These tests all passed.
+Finally I wrote 7 tests to check for valid input.
+I used the formula (hours * 60^2) + (mintues * 60) + seconds to create these various test on a calulator.
+I tested these with varouis tests and all these passed.

+area:

+        My program is right becuase I wrote 11 test cases that all passed:
+        (check-within (area (make-circle (make-posn 0 0) 0)) 0 .01)
+	(check-within (area (make-circle (make-posn 0 0) 1)) 3.14 .01)
+	(check-within (area (make-circle (make-posn 0 0) 5.5)) 95.03 .01)
+	(check-within (area (make-circle (make-posn 0 0) 10)) 314.16 .01)
+	(check-expect (area (make-square (make-posn 0 0) 0)) 0)
+	(check-expect (area (make-square (make-posn 0 0) 1)) 1)
+	(check-expect (area (make-square (make-posn 0 0) 3)) 9)
+	(check-within (area (make-square (make-posn 0 0) 20.1)) 404.01 .01)
+	(check-expect (area (make-rect (make-posn 0 0) 1 1)) 1)
+	(check-expect (area (make-rect (make-posn 0 0) 3 11)) 33)
+	(check-expect (area (make-rect (make-posn 0 0) 20.1 10)) 201)

+        These test cases are all good becuase they I used the respective forumlas for each of these shapes on a calulator.
+        I used 3 to 4 tests for each shape. with whole and decimal numbers.
+Rectangles can't have zero for length of width becuase if only 0 is zero it becomes a line.

+translate-shape:

+        See my last 9 unit tests for this for this all of them passed.
+These test case consider all the possible shapes passed to the function.
+These tests also consider different translations from anywhere from postive to negitive axis, as well a decimal input.
+I easily created these tests by whatever input
+        I created I in my head subtracted or added the delta from the posn-x from the output.

+in shape:

+         See the last 26 tests that I for the function.
+I made 8 differrent test cases to show that each shape wass accounted for.
+For the square and rectangle I made 4 tests for each border edge of the the shape to verfiy each was in the shape.
+Then I checked for 4 points outside the shape. for the circle I tester 4 border ponits on the edge of the circle.
+Then two more points just inside the circle and 2 more points just outside the circle.
+         All thhese tests passed.
+For the circle I used a^2+b^2=c^2 when writing these tests to see if it was in shape or not.
+For the rectangle and square I could easily tell just by looking at it.